Div C – High School

 Teams must bring a writing instrument.

 This event is typically run as either a station event or a sit down test.
 Teams will be presented with data, charts/graphs, pictures or diagrams and/or written descriptions.
 Teams will then be asked to answer questions, perform calculations, and otherwise solve the tasks they are given.
 Teams may also be asked to draw conclusions and predict likely future occurrences based on historic information.
-The topics for the 2019 tournament are Glaciers, Glaciation, and long-term Climate Change.

 High score wins.
 Points are awarded for quality and accuracy of answers.
 Predetermined questions will be used as tiebreakers.